aspose-total/Aspose.Total-Products/total/en/net/conversion/docx-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCX to FODS or Online App" h2="Export DOCX to FODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCX to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOCX to FODS conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple and efficient way to convert DOCX to FODS in two easy steps.

+The first step involves using Aspose.Words for .NET to export DOCX to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, read, edit, and convert Microsoft Word documents without using Microsoft Word.
+It provides a wide range of features such as document manipulation, document conversion, mail merge, and more.
+With Aspose.Words for .NET, developers can easily export DOCX to HTML with just a few lines of code.

+The second step involves using Aspose.Cells for .NET to convert HTML to FODS.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert Microsoft Excel spreadsheets without using Microsoft Excel.
+It provides a wide range of features such as spreadsheet manipulation, spreadsheet conversion, formula calculation, and more.
+With Aspose.Cells for .NET, developers can easily convert HTML to FODS with just a few lines of code.

+In conclusion, Aspose.Total for .NET provides a simple and efficient way to convert DOCX to FODS in two easy steps.
+By using Aspose.Words for .NET to export DOCX to HTML and Aspose.Cells for .NET to convert HTML to FODS, developers can quickly and easily incorporate DOCX to FODS conversion feature into their .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}